 Mean score of companies in the Business Services industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

-ReLondon currently does not have any available carbon emissions data, as indicated by the absence of specific figures in kg CO2e.
+ReLondon currently does not have available carbon emissions data, as no specific figures have been reported.
 Additionally, there are no documented reduction targets or climate pledges outlined in their initiatives.
 This lack of data suggests that ReLondon may still be in the early stages of establishing measurable climate commitments or may not have publicly disclosed such information.
-In the context of climate action, it is essential for organisations to set clear targets and report on emissions to contribute effectively to global climate goals.
-Without specific emissions data or reduction initiatives, it is challenging to assess ReLondon's impact or commitment to reducing carbon emissions.
+As a result, it is unclear how ReLondon's emissions profile aligns with industry standards or climate action frameworks.
+Without specific emissions data or reduction targets, it is challenging to assess their overall impact on climate change or their commitment to sustainability.

 Climate goals typically focus on 2030 interim targets and 2050 net-zero commitments, aligned with global frameworks like the Paris Agreement and Science Based Targets initiative (SBTi) to ensure alignment with global climate goals.